-Life Transitions Therapy in Ontario
+Life Transitions Therapy & Counselling in Etobicoke: Change, Identity & Loss

 Life transitions are the in-between spaces — between an old version of your life and the next.
 A new job.
 A move.
 A breakup or a marriage.
 Becoming a parent.
 Losing a parent.
 The kids leaving home.
 A diagnosis.
 Retirement.
 Immigration.
 Even good transitions ask you to leave parts of who you were behind, and the leaving is rarely as clean as we expect it to be.